bitquid-labs/bnb-hackathon/README.md

    The platform employs dynamic pricing algorithms to calculate cover capacity, pool ratios, and claim-based price discovery.
 This ensures that pricing remains fair and reflective of real-time risk assessments.

 4. **Vaults**:
+   Allows users to make deposits into multiple pools in a single unit

 [Read more](https://github.com/bitquid-labs/bnb-hackathon/blob/main/bnb-contracts/README.md)